haz/IPPC2023/cartpole.md

 If force_side is 0 then the cart is pushed to the left with FORCE_MAG force \
 If force_side is 1 then the cart is pushed to the right with FORCE_MAG force

+- FORCE_MAG is available from the RDDLEnv interface and in the RDDL domain and instance.

 ### Continuous version
 | Action               | Type             |  Desc                                                  |
 |:---------------------|:-----------------|:-------------------------------------------------------|